jyoungblood/darkwave/readme.md

 Of course, it's still possible to develop your application locally with the common `php -S localhost:8080` command.
 Just make sure you also have a MySQL host running in your local environemt as well ([MAMP](https://www.mamp.info/), [DBngn](https://github.com/TablePlus/DBngin), etc).

-Once you have your environemt set up, visit the url for your site to initiate the configuration process.

-The configuration process will generate a `.env` file with your database connection and basic site info and create an "Admin" user for your application.
+Once your environemt is set up, visit the url for your site to initiate the configuration process.
+This will generate a `.env` file with your database connection and basic site info and create an "Admin" user for your application.

 <sub>* Note that DW ships with a blank `.env` as part of the repository.
 It's required for the application to operate, but as a best practice we'd recommend adding this to the `.gitignore` before making your own repository with this codebase.</sub>